We're making BIG history here.

 The Dominican Big History Summer Institute: A Story of Collective Learning

-By Mojgan Behmand
+by Mojgan Behmand

 A cold Tuesday afternoon in 2009 saw a group of us Dominican faculty come together with an odd mix of enthusiasm and weariness to work on curricular revision.
-We gathered in Dominican University’s Hunt Room, surrounded by colorful murals of a posh hunt sequence featuring horses and hounds and were well aware of the power of transformation manifested even in the building itself.
+We gathered in Dominican University’s Hunt Room, surrounded by colorful murals of a posh hunt sequence featuring horses and hounds and were ell aware of the power of transformation manifested even in the building itself.
 The summer estate residence of the de Young family—founders of the San Francisco Chronicle and the de Young Museum—had been purchased for $10 by the ever-resourceful Dominican Sisters in 1918 and had served the purposes of education as a residential and assembly hall ever since.
 Now, in 2009, we were attempting another transformation: a reform of our general education curriculum.
 Would we rise to the occasion?

 Our small sub-group had been specifically tasked with revamping our first-year programming, hence the mix of trepidation and eagerness.
-We were eager since we recognized the great potential of a six-unit first-year sequence and yet we were disheartened as extensive research of other institutions had shown us the great disparity amongst freshman seminars and first-year programs.
+We were eager since we recognized the great potential of a six-unit first-year sequence and yet we were disheartened as extensive research of other institutions had shown us the great disparity among freshman seminars and first-year programs.
 Many were skills-based; almost none were foundational.
 The content options that presented themselves seemed a throwback to the 1980s and ’90s: Western Civilization, Great Books, or World History.
 All were valuable and wonderful courses and yet ...

 Read the Full Article (pdf)

 IBHA Members' Newsletter – Volume III, Number 2